eylles/rxiv/README.md

 * Ability to cache thumbnails for fast re-loading
 * Basic support for multi-frame images
 * Load all frames from GIF files and play GIF animations
+* Full webp support
+* View images from URL (through an included wrapper for now)
+* Partial svg support (only on image mode for now)
 * Display image information in status bar